Establishing a Philadelphia Reparations Commission

 Call on other organizations, institutions, companies, corporations that have participated, advanced, and/or benefited from the institution of slavery, and institutionalization of systemic racial and ethnic oppression, to join and participate in redress programs that comprehensively address and resolve the transgressions of these systems.

-Recognize the participating descendants of Africans enslaved in the United States of America, or DAEUS, and those “Black” and “African American” descendants of Negro and Colored Americans in the United States of America, as an Indigenous ethnic group in North America America, including but not limited to, expanding categories for their identification the U.S. Census and other U.S. identification forms;
+Recognize the participating members of the redress group as an Indigenous ethnic group in North America America, including but not limited to, expanding categories for their identification the U.S. Census and other U.S. identification forms;

 Their antecedents have been in the Americas since before 1776, before the Declaration of Independence and formation of the United States.